Audio

 0 Comments

-In this final episode, Daniel shares his growing disenchantment with atheism and it's lack of integrity and untrustworthiness with the historical facts.
+In this final episode, Daniel shares his growing disenchantment with atheism and its lack of integrity and untrustworthiness with the historical facts.
 As he studies more and also begins attending some Christian churches, he discovers how Christian beliefs and relationships have been misrepresented by his Mormon religion.
 Brought face to face with the undeniable evidence for Jesus' resurrection and the incredible love and grace God is offering him in Jesus, Daniel decides to accept Jesus with both his head and his heart.
 The experience with a grace that saves and heals is unlike any he's ever had.
 See the show notes for Daniel's top picks for books that provide compelling evidence for the existence of God and the resurrection of Jesus.

 0 Comments